 - Specialists

-In medical malpractice cases, a medical expert must testify about how the defendant medical provider’s care fell below the standard of care.
+In San Antonio medical malpractice cases, a medical expert must testify about how the defendant medical provider’s care fell below the standard of care.
 The expert must be in the same specialty area as the defendant.

 Rehabilitation Experts